MehmetYavas21/Helin_Beauty_Center/Learn-Grid/README.md

-### This website is about Helin Beauty Center.
+### This is a mock website to learn and improve some css and html skills. website is about Helin Beauty Center.

-### Helin Beauty Center is located in Essen, Germany and serve people from all gender and all age gruops.
-This webpage has been created by [@MehmetYavas21] to help customer to get contact with Helin Beauty Center and get informed about its services.
+This codes have been created by [@MehmetYavas21] to improve CSS and HTML skills.